aghapy-mikhail/Squid-Proxy-Server/README.md

     on the origin server and the mirror will catch up.
     You might want to put Expires headers in your HTTP responses to make sure that the mirror is not serving stale data.

     Anything that requires real intelligence on the part of the web server, such as CGI scripts, will be forwarded on to the origin server.

-# Security
+### Security

 You can use Squid to hide an internal server, or one is that is prone to attack, behind an accelerator.
 Web users visiting your site will never touch the internal server.
 If your web server is vulnerable to data-driven attacks, such as invalid URLs, Squid will either complain about them, or you can set up ACLs to block them off.
 It is possible to use Squid together with a firewall to secure internal networks from the outside using a proxy cache.

 The firewall denies all clients access to external services except Squid.
 All Web connections must be established by the proxy.
 With this configuration, Squid completely controls Web access.

 If the firewall configuration includes a DMZ, the proxy should operate within this zone.
-Section 33.6, “Configuring a Transparent Proxy” describes how to implement a transparent proxy.
 This simplifies the configuration of the clients, because in this case, they do not need any information about the proxy.

-# One disadvantage
+###  disadvantage
 is that the origin server will not know the original IP address of the clients, except through the X-Forwarded-For HTTP header.
 This will affect logging and visitor analysis, as well as document protection access control lists.
-You might want to move this log analysis to your accelerator instead.
+You might want to move this log analysis to your accelerator instead. it because it has no graphical interface for the configuration of the services, everything has to be done by instructions in the text file and getti11111ng an error is difficult with many instruction lines.

 # Prerequisites

-    An Ubuntu operating system
+    1-Ubuntu operating system
-    Access to a terminal window/command line (Ctrl-Alt-T) An Ubuntu user with root or sudo privileges
-    The apt package installer, included by default
+    2-Access to a terminal window/command line (Ctrl-Alt-T) 3-An Ubuntu user with root or sudo privileges 4-The apt package installer, included by default

 # Configuring Squid as an Accelerator